PROFESSOR CHRISTOPHER FAIRBURN

 This long-term programme of work has led to the development of the three most effective treatments for adults with eating disorders, all of which have been endorsed by NICE.

-The first is a cognitive behavioural treatment for bulimia nervosa, a disorder that had been described as "intractable".
+The first is a cognitive behavioural treatment for bulimia nervosa (Fairburn, 1981), a disorder that was originally described as "intractable".
 This treatment has been extensively studied and was the first psychological treatment ever to be endorsed by NICE (NICE, 2004).

 The second is an "enhanced" form of cognitive behaviour therapy (CBT-E) designed to be more potent than the bulimia nervosa treatment and transdiagnostic in its clinical range.
+(Fairburn et al, 2003).
 CBT-E has been shown to be effective in the treatment of all forms of eating disorder seen in adults.
-It is strongly endorsed by the new NICE guidelines (NICE, 2017).
+It is strongly endorsed by the latest NICE guidelines on eating disorders (NICE, 2017).

 The third is a novel form of treatment delivery termed "guided self-help".
-It was developed in the mid-1990s as a first-line approach to the treatment of recurrent binge eating.
-It has proved to be very effective in the treatment of binge eating disorder and moderately effective as a treatment for bulimia nervosa.
-The new NICE guidelines recommend guided self-help as the initial intervention for both disorders (NICE, 2017).
+We developed this treatment in the mid-1990s as a first-line approach to the treatment of recurrent binge eating (Carter and Fairburn, 1995).
+It has proved to be highly effective in the treatment of binge eating disorder and moderately effective as a treatment for bulimia nervosa.
+The NICE guidelines recommend guided self-help as the initial intervention for both disorders (NICE, 2017).

-This work has two main strands.
-The first has been on the development of a scalable way of training therapists to deliver complex psychological treatments.
-The new method, termed “web-based training,” has been shown to be acceptable and effective.
-It provides a means of simultaneously training large numbers of geographically dispersed therapists at low cost.
+This work has three main strands.
+The first has been on the development of a online method for training therapists to deliver complex psychological treatments (Fairburn and Cooper, 2011).
+The new method, termed “web-based training,” has been found to be acceptable and effective.
+It provides a scalable means of simultaneously training large numbers of geographically dispersed therapists at low cost.

-The second strand is concerned with the conversion of therapist-delivered psychological treatments into autonomous digital interventions for delivery direct to the public.
+The second strand is concerned with the conversion of therapist-delivered psychological treatments into autonomous digital interventions for delivery direct to the public (Fairburn and Patel, 2014, 2017).
 This work is at an early stage.
-A digital version of the leading psychological treatment for eating disorders is currently undergoing preliminary testing.
+A digital version of the leading psychological treatment for eating disorders (CBT-E) is currently undergoing preliminary testing.
 The treatment is termed CBTe.